Serious writers write every day. They make it a priority and force it in to their day.

 Let this be your wake-up call.
-Start now, and get on with it.
+Stop dreaming about it and get on with it.
+Start today.
 Set the beast free!
 500 words a day will achieve what you so passionately want.
 Writing every day will get you in a rhythm, so it becomes easier and the quality goes up.
 Instead of dreaming about the big picture, the headspace you have becomes focussed on the point you are at in your story.
 Don’t worry if your daily 500 are not polished words forming perfect prose.
 Just write something!
-Once you get in your rhythm you will find that you have other times in your day to think about your writing, and that is all part of it.
+Once you get in your rhythm you will keep moving forwards.
 You will figure out what is bugging you about what you did yesterday and plan for what that 500 words will contain tomorrow, so it gets easier and easier as your story world becomes part of your daily mindset and you get more and more immersed.
-And on top of that, you then have five months to edit it later in the year.
-Just make the time in your day and write something — anything! — and you will grow as a writer.
+Just make the time in your day for a side of A4 and you will grow as a writer.
 It doesn’t matter if those words all end up in the bin — this is still progress.
 Have the confidence to throw stuff away and keep going.
 That’s fine.
 You are after the 10% of what you do that is golden.
-Much of what we do should get thrown away, and you need to be productive so that golden ten-percent ends up comprising your entire output.
+Much of what we do should get thrown away, and don’t forget, you have a five-month cushion for rewrites and editing.

 Disciplining yourself to a routine is so very hard, and getting your bottom to stay on the chair and actually writing those first words in a session — that is the key to writing a book and to being a professional writer.
 I struggle to sit still, but I can tell myself I will focus and write for ten minutes.
 Just ten.
 And just write.
 Next time I look up, the chances are an hour has passed.

 My dad once said to me: ‘Be true to your passion and eventually the world will accept you at your own valuation.’

 So drive your passion into you life, and the world WILL call you a writer.